Neta Maughan

 Neta Anne Maughan AM (born August 1938) is an Australian piano teacher.
 Her teaching career has spanned 63 years (2019) and in that time she has taught thousands of students in her main discipline of the piano, vocal, theory and accompaniment training.

-Some of her pupils include Michael Kieran Harvey, Bernadette Harvey, Neal Peres da Costa, Simon Tedeschi, Anthony Fogg, Damian Whitelley, Emily Jeffrey, Stephen Delaney, Kathryn Lambert, her own daughter Tamara Anna Cislowska, and the late Aaron McMillan, Marilyn Meier and Dennis Rees.
+Her pupils have included Michael Kieran Harvey, Bernadette Harvey, Neal Peres Da Costa, Simon Tedeschi, Anthony Fogg, Damian Whiteley, Emily Jeffrey, Stephen Delaney, Kathryn Lambert, Aaron McMillan, Marilyn Meier, Dennis Rees, and her own daughter Tamara-Anna Cislowska.

 Early life

 Maughan was born in Hendra, Brisbane, grew up in Sydney's western suburbs and attended St Vincent's College, Potts Point after her parents moved from Kyogle.
 She comes from a long line of pianists and piano teachers - five generations of her family have been either performers or educators or both.

 Maughan started teaching music when she was 17 years old.

 She enrolled in a diploma of music at the New South Wales Conservatorium of Music (now the Sydney Conservatorium of Music), however was forced to withdraw in her final year due to deaths in her immediate family.
 She later continued her studies and studied voice under Elizabeth Todd and piano under Alexander Sverjensky.